-Aquatic plants are an ongoing and increasing concern for operations and maintenance of the Canal, including dense beds of native plants.
-These thick weed mats reduce water flow, impair water quality, block sunlight, reduce dissolved oxygen, inhibit recreational activities, and impact habitat for fish, waterfowl and other wildlife within the Canal environment.
+Aquatic plants are an ongoing and increasing concern for operations and maintenance of the our water supply system, including dense beds of native plants.
+These thick weed mats reduce water flow, impair water quality, block sunlight, reduce dissolved oxygen, inhibit recreational activities, and impact habitat for fish, waterfowl and other wildlife within our water supply system.

 Of greatest concern is the discovery of the aggressive emerging invasive, hydrilla (Hydrilla verticillata).

 Hydrilla is named after Hydra, the 9-headed serpent of Greek mythology, because it can grow an entirely new plant from a tiny stem fragment.